cecilomar/anani/README.md

 ```

 ## Tests
-There is a test function included in `functions.php`.
+There is a test function included in `functions.php`

-URL: `//API_URL/test/whatever/you/want/to/write`.
+URL: `//API_URL/test/whatever/you/want/to/write`
 ```json
 {
     "1": "whatever",